-In the early 1970s, Hunterdon Central experienced a change in leadership, with the retirement of Robert Shoff and the appointment of Claude Schmitt, former English department supervisor and senior administrator, as superintendent.
+In the early 1970s, Hunterdon Central experienced a change in leadership, with the retirement of Robert Shoff and the appointment of Claude Schmitt, former English Department Supervisor and Senior Administrator, as Superintendent.
 Enrollments continued to grow during the decade, with over 2,400 students enrolled by the late 1970s.
-Hunterdon Central changed its administrative structure in the late 1970s, in response to a Middle States Accreditation report recommendation, and appointed Robert Kanaby as the school’s first principal.
 Many new programs were added during this decade, including campus-based FM radio station WCVH, a cooperative industrial education program, family life education and an “activity period”, an effort to provide opportunities for students to pursue clubs and activities of interest during the school day.

-In 1980, Hunterdon Central appointed long-time faculty member and senior administrator, Fred Wolsiefer to replace the retiring Claude Schmitt, and he served for 7 years in this position, retiring in 1987.
+In 1980, Hunterdon Central appointed long-time faculty member and senior administrator, Fred Wolsiefer to replace the retiring Claude Schmitt, and he served for seven years in this position, retiring in 1987.
 He was replaced by Peter Merluzzi.
-During the 1980s, Dr. David Myers served as principal, and the school revised its administrative structure to incorporate grade level administrators for each of the house offices (grades 9, 10, 11 and 12).
-New programs instituted during the decade included those for gifted and talented students, additional Advanced Placement courses, a peer leadership program and courses added to meet the increased graduation requirements established by the NJ State Board of Education.
+During the 1980s, the high school revised its administrative structure to incorporate grade level administrators for each of the House Offices (Grades 9, 10, 11 and 12).
+New programs instituted during the decade included those for gifted and talented students, additional Advanced Placement courses, a Peer Leadership program and courses added to meet the increased graduation requirements established by the NJ State Board of Education.
 Instructional technology also became much more prominent at the school during the 1980s, with the gradual integration of personal computers into classroom instruction.

-In 2007, Dr. Lisa Brady, was named the seventh superintendent of Hunterdon Central; Christina Steffner was named principal.
-During her four year tenure as superintendent, Dr. Brady embraced the challenge of 21st century education, positioning Hunterdon Central in the vanguard of educational technology in the State of New Jersey and developing a dynamic model for 21st century classrooms.
+In 2007, Lisa Brady, Ed.D., was named the seventh superintendent of Hunterdon Central.
+During her four year tenure as superintendent, Dr. Brady pursued the challenge of 21st century education, positioning Hunterdon Central in the vanguard of educational technology in the State of New Jersey and developing a model for 21st century classrooms.

-Upon Dr. Brady's retirement in July 2011, Christina Steffner assumed the role of Acting Superintendent, until February 2012, when she was named the District's eighth superintendent.
-Mrs. Steffner remained in that role until June 30, 2016, when Dr. Johanna Ruberto became Interim Superintendent.
-Tim O'Brien served as Interim Principal for the 2011-2012 school year; in July, 2012 Suzanne Cooley was named Principal of Hunterdon Central.
+Upon Dr. Brady's retirement in July 2011, former principal Christina Steffner assumed the role of Acting Superintendent, until February 2012, when she was named the District's eighth superintendent.
+Mrs. Steffner remained in that role until June 30, 2016.